luisra/stat-models/README.md

 # Predictive and Classification Models for Employee Satisfaction and Retention

-Predictive and classification models, based on a provided dataset that included employee information from the Human Resources office of a particular company.
+Predictive and classification models, based on a dataset including employee information from the Human Resources office of a particular company.
 Both the [training](https://raw.githubusercontent.com/luisra/stat-models/master/HR_train.csv) set and [test](https://raw.githubusercontent.com/luisra/stat-models/master/HR_test.csv) set used for this study can be downloaded using the links provided.

 ## Synopsis